netenglabs/suzieq/docs/getting_started.md

 ## Quick Start

-We want to make it as easy as possible for you to start engaging with Suzieq.
+We want to make it as easy as possible for you to start engaging with SuzieQ.
 We support two ways in which you can get started with Suzieq.
 The first is using pre-built Docker containers, and the second is as a regular python package.

 ### As a Docker Container

-To get started seeing the kind of analysis Suzieq provides today, we have a demo container that has data in including the image.
+To get started seeing the kind of analysis SuzieQ provides today, we have a demo container that has data in including the image.
 ```
     docker run -it -p 8501:8501 --name suzieq netenglabs/suzieq-demo
     suzieq-cli # for the CLI